MBACP, FDAP, BA, P.G.Dip

 This goes to the heart of therapeutic work.
 It is central to the process and will help you to re-frame and re-think your actions and challenge your ways of thinking about yourself, others and the world in general; what to expect, what to avoid, what is realistic and what is not.

 Albert Ellis, one of the most influential and at times controversial of Therapists frequently asked of his clients;

-"What do you think you're telling yourself to make you this way?"
+"What is it, do you think, that you're telling yourself to make you this way?"

 I will explore this with you.
 It has beneficial and amazingly quick results when truly felt and engaged with.

 Freud's professed goal was to make conscious what was unconscious;

 "where id was let there be ego" as he put it.

 Our unconscious will dominate our lives until we make those troublesome parts conscious & talking therapy is very much about doing exactly that.